 Development, delivery and evaluation of a comprehensive, evidence-informed, 12-hour family and professional care partner dementia education program: Bravo Zulu: Achieving Excellence in Relationship-Centered Care.
 This program, developed in partnership with the Nevada Department of Veterans Services and the Perry Foundation, has been nominated for an Abraham Lincoln Pillars of Excellence Award from the Department of Veterans Affairs, which recognizes state partners for outstanding programs that support Veterans in their states.

-Co-lead, administration and facilitation of the Nevada COVID-19 Aging Network (Nevada CAN) rapid response, including leadership of Nevada CAN’s Social Support Action Team and its program innovation, the NEST (Nevada Ensures Support Together) Collaborative, which provides virtual, volunteer-hosted one-to-one and small group mutual social support, as well as the assessment and reporting of identified elder needs.
-Along with partners from the Nevada Aging and Disability Services Division, the DEER Program leads this statewide collaboration of over 40 aging and social service organizations from across the state.
+The NEST Collaborative provides virtual, volunteer-hosted, one-to-one and small group mutual social support opportunities—and telephone-based technology assistance—for elders and adults living with disabilities.
+The DEER Program leads this statewide collaboration of over 40 aging and social service organizations from across the state.
 This initiative is funded by the Nevada Aging and Disability Services Division.

 Improving Care of Elders through Community and Academic Partnerships (ICECAP Nevada)